Interstellar Space

-Interstellar Space is a studio album by American jazz saxophonist John Coltrane, featuring drummer Rashied Ali.
+Interstellar Space is a studio album by the American jazz saxophonist John Coltrane, featuring the drummer Rashied Ali.
 It was recorded in 1967, the year of his death, and released by Impulse!
 Records in September 1974.

 Composition

 Interstellar Space consists of an extended duet suite in four parts with the drummer Rashied Ali, and was recorded at the Van Gelder Studio on February 22, 1967, one week after the session that produced Stellar Regions (which included the track "Offering", also featured on the album Expression), and roughly two weeks before the session that produced the tracks "Ogunde" and "Number One", both of which also appeared on Expression.
 There is some overlap between the material on Stellar Regions and Interstellar Space; for example, "Venus" has the same melody as the title track of Stellar Regions, while "Mars" quotes the melody of what became known as "Iris", and many note choices and runs are similar.

 The original album featured four tracks: "Mars" (titled "C Major" in the ABC/Paramount session sheets), "Venus" (titled "Dream Chant" in the session sheets), "Jupiter", and "Saturn".
 Two further tracks from the session, "Leo" and "Jupiter Variation", later appeared on the compilation album Jupiter Variation in 1978.
 A 2000 CD reissue collected all of the tracks from the session, including false starts for "Jupiter Variation" in the CD's pregap.

 According to Ben Ratliff, Interstellar Space was "minimally planned", and "happened on what seemed for Ali to be a routine visit to Rudy Van Gelder's studio.
 Ali arrived with his friend Jimmy Vass, expecting to find the other band members, and saw no one else there."
 Ratliff related the following exchange:

 "Ain't nobody coming?"
 [Ali] said to Vass.
 Soon Coltrane arrived.